iKenndac/new-blog/content/posts/2015-08-16-garmin-virb-xe-review.md

 **Bad (as of August 2015)**

-- Accelerometer data needs a low-pass filter — it's unusably noisy when the camera is bolted to my car's chassis.
+- <del>Accelerometer data needs a low-pass filter — it's unusably noisy when the camera is bolted to my car's chassis.</del> **Fixed with firmware 3.70.**
 - Audio glitch when transitioning between clips that've been cut up by the camera.

 **Missing Features**

-- Ability to export a translucent video containing only the gauges so I can edit the source video in my preferred editor and keep the data overlays clean.
+- <del>Ability to export a translucent video containing only the gauges so I can edit the source video in my preferred editor and keep the data overlays clean.</del> **Feature exists, but is slightly hidden.
+My fault!**